Welcome to the 2014-15

 All D39 courses will operate with the curriculum goal of preparing students to understand each element prescribed by the pertinent course rules.
-Regular Olympiad students will take the same courses and prepare in the same manner as students on the competitive team.
-In the last 1-3 weeks of class, all students may be given sample questions or tasks to “test” the knowledge they have gained from the course.
+Regular Olympiad students will take the same courses and prepare in a similar manner as students on the competitive team, however, V team members (and some JV team members) will have more extensive preparation requirements.
+In the last 1-2 weeks of class, all students may be given sample questions or tasks to “test” the knowledge they have gained from the course.

-- Competition team members may have additional practices and events in March and April
+- Regular courses run from December 2, 2014 – February 2, 2015.
+Competition team members may have additional practices and events throughout the year.

-- 23 Science Olympiad course events are available to all interested 5th-8th grade D39 students
+- Up to 23 Science Olympiad course events are available to all interested 5th-8th grade D39 students.

-- Competition team members must take a minimum of 2 courses
+- JV Competition team members must take a minimum of 2 courses.

-- Parent meeting for competition members on November 13, 2013 at 7 pm (location tbd)
+- V Comp Team Parent meeting for competition members on October 1, 2014 at 7 pm (location tbd)

 - Courses taught by experts in each area of science

-For more information about the National Science Olympiad program, visit the national website at http://www.soinc.org/.
+For more information about the National Science Olympiad program, visit the national website.

-To receive details about course offerings and registration information as it becomes available, please join our mailing list by clicking http://tinyurl.com/D39SOMailList.
+To receive details about course offerings and registration information as it becomes available, please click here to join our mailing list.

-If you would like to lead or co-lead a course, please click here http://www.surveymonkey.com/s/6X3MRDZ.
+If you would like to lead or co-lead a course, please click here.